hannushchenkos/CW_tasks/script/tasks.md

 29. Traffic lights control
 30. Create the array with numbers from x till n, multiplied by 1 element
 31. Sort string by number in the word
+32. Remove the smallest value in deep copied array

 //===============================//